Intermittent fasting (IF) is a popular health trend that is claimed to provide several health benefits.

 It can also be harmful for those under stress or not getting enough sleep at night, since intermittent fasting can increase cortisol levels in the body (15).

-Additionally, it should be done under medical supervision for someone with diabetes, insulin resistance or other medical conditions (16).
+Additionally, it should be done under medical supervision for someone with insulin resistance or other medical conditions (16).

 Intermittent fasting may be a better tool for men versus women.